scalableminds/gulp-gm/README.md

 ```

 ### GraphicsMagick or ImageMagick
+`gulp-gm` works best with GraphicsMagick.
+However, it also supports ImageMagick, but you'll need to set the option `imageMagick: true`.

 Make sure GraphicsMagick or ImageMagick is installed on your system and properly set up in your `PATH`.

 Ubuntu: